programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

     Top_20_liked_tweets <- jsonlite::toJSON(sesamestreet_data_favorite_count_over_50)

-After converting your data to a JSON file format, you are able to use the `write`-function from base R to export the data and save it on your machine.
+After converting your data to a JSON file format, you are able to use the `write` function from base R to export the data and save it on your machine.

     write(Top_20_liked_tweets, "Top_20_liked_tweets.json")